jguhlin/minimap2-rs/minimap2-sys/README.md

 Minimap2 2.28

 ## Breaking Changes
+### 0.1.29
+Potentially an issue, derive(copy) is no longer valid for structs where we have implemented a Drop trait.
+Thus derive_copy is now false for all structs.
+This is (potentially) a breaking change.

 ### 0.1.18
 mm2-fast and minimap2 have diverged.
 At this point mm2-fast is no longer supported.
 Please use a previous crate version.